ibm-cloud-docs/codeengine/plan-build.md

 ## Choose your container image registry
 {: #build-registry}

 After your container image is built, store it in a container image repository.
 A container image registry, or registry, is a repository for your container images.
 For example, Docker Hub and {{site.data.keyword.registryfull_notm}} are container image registries.
 A container image registry can be public or private.
+With {{site.data.keyword.codeengineshort}}, you can add access to your private container image registries.
  With {{site.data.keyword.codeengineshort}}, you can [add access to your private container image registries](/docs/codeengine?topic=codeengine-plan-image).

 ## Next steps
 When your planning is complete, [build your container image](/docs/codeengine?topic=codeengine-build-image).